bitoffdev/algorithmic-musician/README.md

 1. Command line interface
 2. Web server interface

+# Setup

+Make sure Python 2.7 is installed along with tkinter, matplotlib, and pyaudio.
+On a debian-based system you can install all the requirements with:

+    [sudo] apt install python2.7 python-tk python-pip python-pyaudio [sudo] pip install matplotlib

 # Command line interface

 From the root directory of this project, run the command,